future-proof-iot/RIOT-rs/tests/spi-loopback/README.md

 ## About

-This application is testing raw SPI bus loopback in RIOT-rs.
+This application is testing raw SPI bus loopback in Ariel OS.

 ## How to run